 Tracking Social ROI with Wicked Reports comes down to 3 simple steps.

-- Put tracking information on your links that you post on your social networks.
+- Put tracking information (UTM's or Wicked ID) on your links that you post on your social networks.

 - Ensure that the Wicked Tracking script is on the page that you are linking to.